-Makrzan tree, also known as Sacred fig, whey cheese, and Banyan, is the name of a famous tree in Chabahar port and Nikshahr cities and is one of the Chabahar tourist attractions.
+The Makrzan tree, also known as the Sacred fig, whey cheese, and Banyan is the name of a famous tree in Chabahar port and Nikshahr cities and is one of the Chabahar tourist attractions.
 This plant is an Indian plant with broad leaves and branches falling and taking root in the sand.

 Its feature is that you can see some muds that come out of this hole with a unique sound like a bubble bursting and scattering around at different time intervals.